FAQs About Grants

 Q: May I apply for more than one grant?

-A: Yes.
+A: You, may, but it is not recommended.
 To apply for more than one grant, you must submit a separate and complete proposal for each application.
 Please make sure you tailor each proposal and budget appropriately.

 Q: When will applicants know if they have been selected to receive a grant?